Doctor of Philosophy (Ph.D.) Major in Geography

 GEO 7419.
 Advanced Techniques in Geographic Information Science.

-This course develops advanced Geographic Information System (GIS) concepts and application issues, spatial data manipulation and analysis skills, and provides hands-on experience with GIS, programming, and spatial analytics hardware/software programs.
-Emphasis is placed on practical application of skills to real world issues using advanced GIS techniques and geoprogramming.
+This course develops GIS concepts, application issues, and spatial data manipulation and analysis skills, while providing hands-on experience with spatial analytics hardware and software environments.
+Students engage with advanced GIS techniques, geoprogramming workflows, and analytical methods to manage, analyze, and visualize spatial data.
+The course focuses on systematic problem formulation, reproducible analytical workflows, and effective interpretation of spatial results.
+Emphasis is placed on the practical application of these skills to real-world geographic problems across a range of disciplinary, research, and professional contexts.
 Prerequisite: GEO 7417 or equivalent with a grade of "C" or better and instructor approval.

 4 Credit Hours.
 2 Lecture Contact Hours.
 3 Lab Contact Hours.